kglgsp/imdb-React/README.md

 ### 2. What you're building ###
 *Note: Feel free to be creative with how you style your app!*

-Consult the OMDB's API [documentation](http://www.omdbapi.com/) (link: [http://www.omdbapi.com/](http://www.omdbapi.com/)) on how to use the API.
+For this project, you are expected to code and host a React web application.
+The web application should display a movie search form that queries and displays multiple titles fetched from the OMDB API.
+Please consult the OMDB's API [documentation](http://www.omdbapi.com/) (link: [http://www.omdbapi.com/](http://www.omdbapi.com/)) on how to use the API.
 A user should be able to search for movies through your search form using movie titles.
 Basically, the form should have the following components:

   - A search bar
   - Submit button